 - The NF Service Producer ensures the integrity of the token by verifying the signature using NRF’s public key or checking the MAC value using the shared secret.

-- If integrity check is successful, the NF Service Producer shall verify the claims in the token as follows: -
+- If integrity check is successful, the NF Service Producer shall verify the claims in the token as follows:

-In the direct communication case, it checks that the NF Instance ID in the subject claim within the access token matches the NF Instance ID in the subjectAltName in the NF Service Consumer's TLS client certificate.
+- In the direct communication case, it checks that the NF Instance ID in the subject claim within the access token matches the NF Instance ID in the subjectAltName in the NF Service Consumer's TLS client certificate.

-NOTE: Void.
+NOTE 3: Void.